tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 *“You can’t bar me from seeing our father just because* ***you*** *don’t want me to.
 Guardianship doesn’t mean you get to make the rules.
 Legally, it’s my right.”*

 I bent over, inspecting the contact point between my father and the wood fifty-feet below him, only half-listening to Milo.
 A frothy, milk-colored puddle of ooze was starting to develop.
-I’d witnessed the same phenomenon in the hallway upstairs, but it was much more florid in comparison.
-The ooze was thicker, with swirls of light pink and a scent like fermenting beer.
+I’d witnessed the same phenomenon in the hallway upstairs, but it was much more florid in comparison - *that* ooze was thicker, with swirls of light pink and a scent like fermenting beer.

 *“Listen - I’m not saying you* ***can’t*** *come, I’m saying you* ***shouldn’t*** *come.”*